Erwin-J/Gallery-System-with-NestJS-Angular/README.md

 - Create a new category
 - Delete a category
 - Add new images to categories
+  - Making usage of the image-uploading form
+    - Drag one or more images into the file select
+    - Browse and select one or more images to upload
+    - Preview images before uploading
+    - Clear existing images
 - Remove one or more images for a category
 - Change the order of images for a category by drag'n drop (Angular material)
 - View the categories & images
-  - Visualize images by the selected tag
+  - Visualize images by the selected tag (one page)
-  - Visualize images by the selected category
+  - Visualize images by the selected category (path based)
 - Have NestJS host the Angular framework as an entrance point

 # What you will need to: